Who is this article for?

 - Visible: All user interface elements are easily accessible to users.

-- Hidden: User interface elements are hidden by default, but the background service continues to monitor the device.
+- Hidden: User interface elements are hidden, but the background service continues to monitor the device.

 - (Recommended) Click the lock icon to: